- Fields and Strategies of Mobilized Islam

 - T.H.
 Donker (2013) Phd Thesis: Islamism & the Arab Spring: A Social Movements Approach.
 Submitted 6 September 2013.

 My recent projects are directly related to this research.

 Mobilized Islam and State Management of Religion in Tunisia

 The central question guiding this project is how the Tunisian political transition relates to developments in (state management of) public religion in the country.
 The period between 2011 and 2016 witnessed immense change in the shape and strength of state control over religion in the Tunisia, the emergence and fragmentation of a mobilized Islamic sphere and at times polarized public debate over the position of religion in public life.
 In these conflicts a wide range of actors were involved while (re)defining the position of Islam in Tunisian public life.

 The project explores what actors were involved in these struggles and how they used religion in their political and social mobilization.
 It shows the wide range of (non-Islamist) actors involved and strategies employed in reshaping the position of religion in Tunisian public life.
 The underlying argument is that this variety is testimony to the necessity of analyzing religion as a resource that is used dynamically and flexibly by a wide range of actors in Arab and Muslim Majority countries.

-- Donker, T.H., (Forthcoming) Sacred as Secular: State Control and Independence of Mosques in Post-revolutionary Tunisia.
+- Donker, T.H., (2018) Sacred as Secular: State Control and Independence of Mosques in Post-revolutionary Tunisia.
 Politics and Religion.

 - Donker, T.H., Netterstrøm, K.L.
 (2017) The Tunisian Revolution and the Governance of Religion, Middle East Critique, vol. 26, no. 2.